Fausto Zonaro: Constantinople

 In 1892, Zonaro and Pante married, and lived in the Constantinople neighborhood of Pera.
 The couple had two children together, a son named Fausto Jr. and a daughter named Yolanda.

-Over time he gained patronage in Çonstantinople's aristocratic circles.
+Over time he gained patronage in Constantinople's aristocratic circles.
 While teaching painting to the wife of Munir Pasha, the Minister of Protocol, Zonaro and Pante got to know the important artistic figures of Istanbul of that time, including Osman Hamdi Bey.
 In 1896 he was nominated as the court painter (Ottoman Turkish: Ressam-ı Hazret-i Şehriyari) to Abdulhamid II thanks to the intervention of the Russian ambassador who had introduced the sultan to Zonaro's work, Il reggimento imperiale di Ertugrul sul ponte di Galata (in English: The Imperial Regiment of Ertugrul on the Galata Bridge), which he then purchased.

 Fausto Zonaro: Mehmed II and the Ottoman Army approaching Constantinople, transporting a giant cannon.

 The Sultan later commissioned a series of paintings depicting events in the life of the 15th-century Ottoman sultan, Mehmed II.
 As court painter, Zonaro viewed himself as the successor to the Venetian painter Gentile Bellini, who had been commissioned by Mehmed II to paint his portrait over 400 years earlier.